SifaKasena/alx-system_engineering-devops/0x02-shell_redirections/README.md

-10-no_more_js - deletes all fileswith .js extension in the current directory and subfolders 11-directories - prints the number of directories and subdirectories in current directory 12-newest_files - prints the 10 newest files 14-findtahtword - displays all lines containing root from file /etc/passwd 15-countthatword - pints the number of lines containing 'bin' from file /etc/passwd 17-hidethisword - prints all lines not containing 'bin' from file /etc/passwd
+10-no_more_js - deletes all fileswith .js extension in the current directory and subfolders 11-directories - prints the number of directories and subdirectories in current directory 12-newest_files - prints the 10 newest files
+13-unique - prints words that appear only once 14-findtahtword - displays all lines containing root from file /etc/passwd 15-countthatword - pints the number of lines containing 'bin' from file /etc/passwd 17-hidethisword - prints all lines not containing 'bin' from file /etc/passwd